MetsysLlifer/NEWRPG/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for new spells, features, or improvements, feel free to open an issue or submit a pull request.
+This is a learning project focused on physics simulation and game architecture.
+Feel free to open issues or submit pull requests for improvements to the physics engine, rendering optimizations, or new gameplay features.

+## Version History

+**v2.1** - Complete rebuild with simplified physics-focused architecture.
+Removed legacy magic system due to design limitations.
+Improved performance and maintainability.